 It promises to be a mix of Doc Martin and The Darling Buds of May

-The Trouble with Maggie Cole is an offbeat drama, starring Dawn French and ex Coronation Street star Julie Hesmondhalgh, which is coming soon to ITV .
+The Trouble with Maggie Cole is an offbeat drama, starring Dawn French and ex Coronation Street star Julie Hesmondhalgh, which starts on Wednesday evening .

 The six-part series, set in the close-knit coastal resort of Thurlbury, revolves around a village gossip whose loose tongue causes serious consequences.